-Just like us, our pups can suffer from allergies and allergic reactions - which can be extremely dangerous.
+Just like us, our pups can experience seasonal allergies and allergic reactions - which can be extremely dangerous.
 Whether caused by something they have eaten, an environmental allergy, or a reaction to new medication, your dog may pant if they’re struggling to breathe due to the above.
 If you notice your pup panting, vomiting, experiencing diarrhea, or acting lethargic, please visit your vet.

-Over panting is extremely common in overweight dogs.
-When your dog is carrying more weight, not only can it cause a plethora of health issues; arthritis, heart diseases, organ failure, and cancer, it can make it difficult for your pup to get oxygen into their bloodstream.
+Over-panting is extremely common in overweight dogs.
+When your dog is carrying more weight, it can make it difficult for your pup to get oxygen into their bloodstream.

 Particularly during the hot summer months, our pups can suffer from heatstroke - just like us!
 One of the main symptoms of heatstroke in dogs is excessive panting and difficulty breathing, along with; high body temperature, rapid heartbeat, glazed eyes, and a bright red tongue or gums.
 If you suspect your dog has heatstroke, move them into the cool area with lots of shade or inside, out of the heat.